Incredible Edible Brandon

 The BNRC has taken the lead on the Incredible Edible Project with significant support from the City of Brandon, The Co-operators, and the Global Market.
 Additional sponsors include Brandon University, CAA Manitoba, BDO Canada LLP, Western Manitoba Regional Library, Art Gallery of Southwestern Manitoba, New System Store, Meighen Haddad LLP, Zeke’s Jewellers, Canadian Imperial Bank of Commerce, and Westoba Credit Union" (BNRC accessed June 12, 2017).
 View the full route map here.
 (725 KB)

 A clean community is a healthy community.
-In celebration of Canada's 150 national campaign #mygivingmoment, the Brandon Environment Committee encourages all organizations, businesses, community groups and individuals to do their part in helping to keep our city clean and green.
+Brandon in Bloom and the Brandon Environment Committee encourages all organizations, businesses, community groups and individuals to do their part in helping to keep our city clean and green.
 If you would like to organize a clean-up here in the City please contact 204.729.2171 and we would be happy to supply you with bags and gloves.
-Thank you to everyone who participated in our big Team Up to Clean Up event in May.
-Councillor Parker received the Clean Up trophy for bringing the most participation from his ward.
+This year our kick off clean up will be on Tuesday May 15th from 4pm-8pm at Princess Park.
+We ask that you come to the park to regiser and receive your BBQ ticket and clean up supplies for the evening.
+There will be a BBQ that night for those who take part in our clean up event.
+We have challenged City Council to take part in our clean up.
+The councillor with the most participation from their ward will receive the clean up trophy.

 Let it BEE